Wil-Ro/BlogPosts/posts/Thoughts and Essays/obituaryforlivingmum.md

 Nah

 We all develop our knowledge as we go and my mum is an expert.
 All mothers are.
 The act of raising a child is an insane one, it destroys your life for years and leaves it permanently altered for the rest.
 You must leave it with such a different view on the world.
-I've met so many mothers, especially in admin roles at tech companies, who undervalue themselves because they're surrounded by people posturing and permanently conversing like they're giving a TedTalk.
-They say things like "its so exciting to be surrounded by such intelligent people"
+I've met so many mothers, especially in admin roles at tech companies, who undervalue themselves because they're surrounded by people posturing and permanently communicating like they're giving a TedTalk.
+They say things like "its so exciting to be surrounded by such intelligent people" and "I wish I could be half as clever as the rest of you".
+WHAT!!
+NO!!!!
+I want to grab them by the shoulders and say "What!
+You dedicated a quarter of your life __minimum__ to helping raise others!!
+You've seen and supported them as they've gone through god knows what, whilst going through god knows what yourself!
+You have 200x the social and practical skills than any of them!
+You're so god damn cool!! __Value yourself__!!! __You're amazing!!__"

 My mum has just as much expertise and skill as any engineer, professor or politician.
 We just don't value what she's put her expertise into.

 Mother knows best for sure, there's so many times in my life she's given me advice, I've ignored it then later gone "ah, shit, mum was right".
 And she's still there to help me despite it.

-stop valuing tech barons, politicians and engineers.
+Stop valuing tech barons, politicians and engineers.
 Value my mum, someone who's:

 - Started a local [scouting explorers](https://www.scouts.org.uk/explorers) group, which she still helps run to this day
 - Started and maintained a local childrens choir for 4 years
-- Honest emotional support and advice throughout mine and my siblings struggles as-well as my transition, something she was unsure of but chose to trust me on
+- Provided honest emotional support and advice throughout mine and my siblings struggles as-well as my transition, something she was unsure of but chose to trust me on
-- Sole responsibility for her parents care during their ageing, their deaths and their funerals
+- Held sole responsibility for her parents care during their ageing, their deaths and their funerals
-- My dads struggles and career changes
+- Supported my dad through his little struggles and career changes
+- To this day, constantly checks in on me and my life even if I'm terrible at staying in contact with her

-We are all the best at living our lives.
+We are all the best at living our lives and we need to start realising and respecting that.

 Even if this isn't true, the truth of an idea doesn't always correlate to its usefulness.